Azure/azure-quickstart-templates/sas-viya/README.md

 ["Deployment errors"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors#deployment-errors) in the Azure troubleshooting documentation.

 * In general, issues that occur in the primary deployment but do not originate from a sub-deployment are platform issues such as the inability to obtain sufficient resources in a timely manner.
 In these cases, you must redeploy your software.
-The primary deployment is often called "azure-deploy", and the names of sub-deployments usually begin with "AnsiblePhase".
+When the deployment is run via the CLI, the primary deployment is called "azure-deploy".
+When the deployment is run via the UI template, the primary deployment is called "Microsoft.Template".
+The names of sub-deployments usually begin with "AnsiblePhase".

 * If the error comes from a sub-deployment (for example, “AnsiblePhase4PreViyaInstall”), review the log files.